-• Click the button $\angle$ .
+- Click the button \swarrow to do the cost-effectiveness analysis.
 Each discount can be set per year or per cycle.
-In accordance with the statement of the problem, both discounts are set to 3.5% per year.
-OpenMarkov will transform them into per-cycle discounts.

-In the Scope selector, accept the default value, One decision.
+In accordance with the statement of the problem, they are set to 3.5% per year.
+OpenMarkov will transform them into per-cycle discounts. - In the Scope selector, accept the default value, One decision.
 The Analysis tab shows the cost and effectiveness of each intervention.
 The CE plane tab shows them on a plot.
-On the upper right corner you can set the Display relative to standard therapy in order to observe the incremental cost and effectiveness of the new therapy.
-The Frontier interventions tab shows these values in a table, as well as the ICER we were looking for, which is £4,678.30 per QALY.
+You can click the Relative to button to show the incremental cost and effectiveness.
+The Forntier interventions tab shows these values in a table, as well as the ICER we were looking for.